21 Peru Travel Tips: What to Know Before Your First Trip

 10) Give Lima a chance.

 People often complain about Lima, but I truly enjoyed it.
 Lima was the city that enticed me to come back and explore Peru more deeply.
 At the very least, it is the gastronomical capital of the world, which is more than enough reason to go and explore its restaurant scene.
 In Lima, we stayed in Airbnbs in Barranco and Miraflores.
-I loved Barranco’s intriguing street art and hipster feel, and I loved Miraflores’s bougie feel.
+I loved Barranco’s intriguing street art and hipster vibe, and Miraflores’s bougie vibe.

 11) In Cusco, stay close to Plaza de Armas.

-When choosing your accommodations in Cusco, it’s good to pick places central to Plaza de Armas as it’s a central hub of activity!
-We visited Cusco in June, which was a time of great celebration in the city.
+When choosing your accommodations in Cusco, it’s best to pick places near Plaza de Armas, as it’s a central hub of activity!
+We visited Cusco in June, when the city was in a time of great celebration.
 The Jubilee celebrations in Cusco last several weeks and showcase Andean and Incan culture and religious traditions.
 Most events take place in the Main Square and are free!

 12) When visiting Machu Picchu, stay in Ollantaytambo.

-We stayed in Ollantaytambo because it is an interesting town so that we could have a closer commute to Machu Picchu (1 hour and 50 minutes as opposed to 3 hours and 20 minutes from Cusco).
+We stayed in Ollantaytambo because it is an interesting town, so that we could have a shorter commute to Machu Picchu (1 hour and 50 minutes as opposed to 3 hours and 20 minutes from Cusco).
 Some people choose to stay in Agua Calientes (the town of Machu Picchu); however, accommodations there tend to be pricier.

 Weather